Coal Energy Facts

 - Bituminous coal: – Bituminous coal, also called soft coal, is the most abundant form of coal containing approximately 45-to-86 percent carbon.
 Because of its relatively high heat value and low moisture content, its ease of transportation and storage, bituminous coal has the broadest range of commercial uses among the coals.
 The heating value of bituminous coal is about two to three times greater than Lignite.

 - Anthracite Coal: – Anthracite ranks the highest in terms of its hardness and calorific value.
 Its heating value is slightly less than that of Bituminous Coal but has the highest carbon content of 86–to-98 percent.
 This high rank coal is mainly used for industrial and home heating applications because it burns nearly smokeless, generally has less than 10% volatile matter and ash-free.
 The disadvantage of Anthracite coal is its low global supply.

-Back in the day, coal was used to heat our homes and cook our food, but today with modern gas and oil fired heating systems the number one use of coal energy is in its combustion to generate electrical power, although there are countries around the world that still use coal energy in the form of “coke” for home heating and cooking.
+Back in the day, coal was used to heat our homes and cook our food, but today with modern gas and oil fired heating systems the number one use of coal energy is in its combustion to generate electrical power, although there are countries around the world that still use coal energy in the form of “coking coal” for home heating and cooking.

 Fossil fuel coal has many advantages.
 First, coal as a fuel packs a lot of punch.
 A ton of coal has about 80% more energy potential than an equivalent ton of logs or wood chips which can also be burned as a fuel.
 The combustion of coal produces tremendous amounts of heat which can be used to convert cold water into the steam required for electric power generation.
 Then the obvious property of coal which would be of interest to us is its heating value, which determines the amount of steam that can be generated